TedHusted/awake/awake.md/awake.md

 “We’re keeping the code.”

-“Nice!” says Tessa, approvingly.
+“Nice!” approves Tessa.
 “Ally has definitely improved.
 Adrian had us run a full regression test suite and then QA went all-hands on exploratory testing too.
 The automated tests came back all green, and people won’t shut up about the hands-on experience.”

 “I visited Brent at the hospital today.
 He’s still in the coma, but I felt like someone should be there while Toby is flying in.”